The-AnhTa/Outsourcing-Multi-Exponentiation-Computation/README.md

 The run scripts locate Visual Studio through `vswhere.exe`.
 During the first build, CMake downloads the pinned MCL v3.00 dependency.

-Each project includes regression tests.
-From the corresponding project folder, the refactored code can be built and tested with:
+From the corresponding project folder, the code can be built and tested with:

 ```powershell
 cmake -S . -B build -G Ninja -DCMAKE_BUILD_TYPE=Release -DBUILD_TESTING=ON